 Our staff are highly qualified and dedicated clinicians with a wealth of experience in a variety of treatment techniques and each of us specializes in the treatment of children and adolescents.
-We are proud to offer group therapy options for adolescents and adults at our offices in Schaumburg and Lake in the Hills.
+We are proud to offer group therapy options for adolescents and adults at our offices in Schaumburg and Lake in the Hills and, during times of social distancing, virtually using Google Meet, which is HIPAA-compliant.

 DBT Skills Group for Teens